 An easy way to install it with all its dependencies is using pip:

 - then restart Odoo, update the addons list in your database, and install the MIS Builder application.

 To configure this module, you need to:

-- Go to Accounting > Configuration > Financial Reports > MIS Report Templates where you can create report templates by defining KPI’s.
+- Go to Accounting > Configuration > MIS Reporting > MIS Report Templates where you can create report templates by defining KPI’s.
 KPI’s constitute the rows of your reports.
 Such report templates are time independent.

-- Then in Accounting > Reporting > MIS Reports you can create report instance by binding the templates to time period, hence defining the columns of your reports.
+- Then in Accounting > Reports > MIS Reporting > MIS Reports you can create report instance by binding the templates to time periods, hence defining the columns of your reports.

-- From the MIS Report view, you can preview the report, add it to and Odoo dashboard, and export it to PDF or Excel.
+- From the MIS Reports view, you can preview the report, add it to and Odoo dashboard, and export it to PDF or Excel.